 If you're thinking about saving or borrowing money through a peer-to-peer lending website, read our in-depth Zopa review.

 Zopa was the UK’s first peer-to-peer lending website.
 In 2013, it introduced a central compensation fund that aims to pay out to lenders whenever a borrower fails to make a repayment.
 Like other sites, this fund is limited, so it could run out if lots of borrowers fail to repay.
 However, in common with RateSetter, Zopa has a 100% track record of covering defaults so far.

 - Minimum lend: £10

 - Maximum lend: No maximum

 - Can I withdraw funds early?
-Yes, but you will have to pay 1% of total amount withdrawn on most products (0% with Zopa Access, launching mid March 2016)
+Yes, but you will have to pay 1% of total amount withdrawn on most products (0% with Zopa Access, from mid-March 2016)

 - Average rate of return for lenders: 3.8% (three-year loan; after fees but before tax) or 5% (five-year loan; after fees but before tax.
 Rates checked 18 February 2016)